Blackjacx/NSURLRequest-SHLogging/README.md

 ## Description

-Simple category for logging all details of a NSURLRequest.
+Your dev ops ask you to provide some detail for failing requests?
+Take a look at this simple category for logging all details of a NSURLRequest.
+They will be thankful and you'll solve problems much faster!

 ## Usage